PeterBrothers/minecraft-azurerm-tf/README.md

 - `location` - Microsoft Azure location - in this example, I use `eastus`
 - `admin_username` - VM admin username
 - `admin_password` - VM adming password
+- `server_name` - Minecraft server name - used as a domain name label for the public IP
 - `machine_ip` - Machine IP that will get whitelisted to SSH into VM

 ### Resources